Living From the Inside Out: Building a Life that’s Truly Yours

 Getting Clear

-For me in the friendship arena, it's authenticity, honesty, connection, and presence.
+For me in the friendship arena, it's authenticity, honesty, connection, presence, and playfulness.
 Not spreading myself thin trying to maintain dozens of relationships, but genuine connection with people where I can show up as I actually am.

-In work, it's authenticity, compassion, honesty, creativity/self-expression, autonomy/freedom, and a little fun.
+In work, it's authenticity, compassion, honesty, creativity, learning and growth, autonomy, and fun.

-In health, it's nourishment, mindful movement that I enjoy, and balance.
+In health, it's nourishment, movement I enjoy, and balance.
 Not fixing or controlling my body through intense regimens.

-In personal development, it's curiosity, self-honesty, humility, and a little humor.
+In personal development, it's curiosity, self-honesty, humility, and humor.
 Not perfection.

 If you're not sure where to start, here is a comprehensive list of 200+ values that can help you identify what resonates.
-Sometimes we need to see them laid out to recognize what we've always known matters, or what we want to make more space for moving forward.
+Sometimes we need to see them laid out to recognize what we've always known matters, or what we want to cultivate.

 Living Them Out

-This doesn't make life easier.
+This doesn't make life easier, but it does make it more meaningful.
 Life will still be hard.
 Relationships end, work is demanding, bodies get sick, plans fall through.
-But it means when things are difficult, at least we're struggling in the name of something that matters to us, not to maintain an image or repeat patterns we never questioned.
+But when things are difficult, at least you're struggling in the name of something that matters to you, not to maintain an image or repeat patterns you never questioned.

 Values Under Constraint

-I know “living by your values” can sound privileged, depending on how it’s interpreted.
-Financial stress, caregiving demands, systemic barriers, discrimination—these profoundly limit choices.
-Values aren't a substitute for material resources, safety, or systemic change.
+I know “living by your values” can sound privileged.
+Financial stress, caregiving demands, systemic barriers, discrimination—these limit our choices.
+Values aren't a substitute for material resources, safety, and systemic change.
 We need both.

-But here's what I believe: even when circumstances feel crushing, there's often some small space, however tiny, where choice still exists.
-Not in what happens to us, but in how we meet what's happening.
+But here's what I believe: even when circumstances feel crushing, there's still some small space, however tiny, where choice still exists.
+Not always in what happens to us, but in how we meet what's happening.

 Someone can't always choose their job, their health, their living situation, or how much time and energy they have.
-But within those constraints, they might still choose how they treat themselves and others, whether they reach out or isolate, and how they show up for what matters most, even imperfectly.
+But within those constraints, they might still choose how they show up for themselves, for others, and for what matters most to them, even imperfectly.

 These movements toward values don't fix systemic problems.
-But they can be the difference between being crushed by circumstances and maintaining some sense of self and meaning while working to change them.
+But they can be the difference between being crushed by circumstances and maintaining some sense of self, agency, and meaning while working to change them.

 The Shift

-Living from the inside out means knowing what deeply matters to us, what brings meaning to our lives, and using those as guiding principles in how we live our daily lives.
+Living from the inside out means knowing what deeply matters to you, what brings meaning to your life, and using that as a guiding principle in how you live your days.

 Not shoulds, not what sounds nice.
-What actually feels true.
+What genuinely feels right.

-For a long time, I lived a version of life built on old patterns, autopilot, approval/validation seeking, and perceived expectations.
-It might have looked good from the outside but it felt pretty empty from the inside.
-Impressive on paper.
-Just not mine.
+For a long time, I lived a version of life built on autopilot, old patterns, and perceived expectations.
+It might have looked good from the outside, but it wasn't really mine.

 Now I'm learning something different: getting real about what truly matters to me and how I want to show up in my life.
 Saying no to things that might sound good but don't feel right, so I can say yes to what does.